openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 of the public InferenceEngine::InferencePluginInternal::LoadNetwork method that calls plugin-specific `LoadExeNetworkImpl`, which is defined in a derived class.

-This is the most important function of the `Plugin` class and creates an instance of compiled `ExecutableNetwork`, which holds a hardware-dependent compiled graph in an internal representation:
+This is the most important function of the `Plugin` class and creates an instance of compiled `ExecutableNetwork`, which holds a backend-dependent compiled graph in an internal representation:

 @snippet src/template_plugin.cpp plugin:load_exe_network_impl